How To Fund Your Medical Studies Abroad

 English is the third most used language in the world, and there is a high demand for English teachers in almost every country.

-Use your knowledge and pursue this part-time job.
-You can offer one to one tutoring classes or start working part-time in the nearest language centre.
+Use your knowledge to pursue this part-time job.
+You can offer one-to-one tutoring classes or start working part-time in the nearest language centre.

-As a native speaker or student with an excellent level of English, you can use that knowledge and work at a customer support centre.
-There is a high demand for English speaking employees.
+As a native speaker or student with an excellent level of English, you can use that knowledge to work at a customer support centre.
+There is a high demand for English-speaking employees.

 2. Freelancing